 Employee Satisfaction: 3 Simple Methods

-Job-hopping often puts the employer in a bind and doing the employee shuffle can result in a loss of productivity and time.
-The recruiting and onboarding process also can also be lengthy.
-People think outside of their salary when it comes to their overall job satisfaction.
+Job-hopping often puts the employer in a bind.
+Doing the employee shuffle can result in a loss of productivity and time.
+The recruiting and onboarding process can lengthy.
+Employees tend to think outside of their salary when it comes to their overall satisfaction at work.
 Things like free coffee and foosball tables, office design, and amenities have become increasingly important parts of the equation.
 If you’re struggling with employee retention, here are three easy ways to design your office for success and employee satisfaction.

 Light it up